akjoshi/linkedsdg/README.md

 14. If you need to rollback to a previous version, simply run `kubectl apply -f ./.k8s/[version]`, where `[version]` is the version that previously was deployed.

-15. Delete the test deployment as it consumes loads of memory and can lead to pods being evicted from the node.
+15. Delete the test deployment as it consumes loads of memory and can lead to pods being evicted from the node: : `kubectl delete --all pods,daemonsets,replicasets,services,deployments,pods,rc --namespace=sdgontologies-test`.

 **Never delete previous deployment versions from the .k8s folder**: Only copy the folder, give it a new names, change the version number, etc.